If you want to build stronger legs, don’t overlook the importance of learning a little bit about your leg muscle anatomy.

 That means they all activate at the same time.
-Some key exercises for the quads include any movement where your knee extends under resistance — especially all types of squats, lunges, and split squat variations.
+Some key exercises for the quads include any movement in which your knee extends under resistance — especially all types of squats, lunges, and split squat variations.
 (Rusin recommends the Bulgarian split squat in particular.)

 Each time you take a step, the hamstrings move from a stretched position to a contracted position.
 During a hard run, this happens in a split second.
 If the hamstrings aren’t strong, this fast contraction can lead to injury.

-There are three hamstring muscles, all of them originating at the ischial tuberosity (the bones you sit on):
+There are three hamstring muscles, all of which originate at the ischial tuberosity (the bones you sit on):

 - Biceps femoris.
 This muscle runs along the outside of the back of your thigh and attaches to the top of the fibula (the smaller of the two bones of your lower leg).

 - Semitendinosus.
 Located just to the inside of the biceps femoris, this muscle attaches to the tibia (the larger lower-leg bone).

 - Semimembranosus.
 This muscle lies to the inside of the semitendinosus and also attaches to the tibia.